+Founded in 2015, Center for Gender and Development Studies (CGDS) . integrates education with research and community development.
 Setting up gender studies at AUIS seemed like a distant and long-term dream in 2015.
-The region was going through a lot of hardship (as it is now), the war against ISIS, the forced displacement of thousands of civilians, the trauma of the Ezidi genocide, the aggravating economic situation in the region and at AUIS: all these factors made it seem that setting up a gender studies program would not be possible for a while.
+The region was going through a lot of hardship (as it is now), the war against ISIS, the forced displacement of thousands of civilians, the trauma of the Ezidi genocide, and the aggravating economic situation in the region and at AUIS: all these factors made it seem that setting up a gender studies program would not be possible for a while.

 We believe in the importance of education, especially when it comes to bringing about normative change.
-Education helps us stretch ourselves beyond our comfort zone and re-examine our long held views.
-It makes us realise that we have been persuaded by various systems to accept inequality that has become invisible to the uncritical eye.
+Education helps us re-examine our long-held attitudes and believes.
+It helps us problematise the injustice and inequality that have become invisible to the uncritical eye.
 Change can only happen when individuals (men and women) start seeing the status quo as problematic and imbued with normalised and hidden injustices.

 Finally, I want to say that, like any other achievement, the success of this project would not have been possible without the work and support of a team.
 I thus want to thank Ms Shiereen Saib, who worked with me to establish the center two years ago.
 Thanks to AUIS for being an open and liberal institution that has encouraged our work and supported us whenever we needed it.

 I want to thank our patron, Ms. Jan Warner, who believes in us and supports our work.
 Above all, I want to thank my colleagues at the gender center, the management team: Prof. Lynn Rose and Miss Goshan Qaradaghi who have developed courses, supervised students, and organised activities.